Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Rashba spin-orbit coupling

-which is nothing but the one-dimensional version of the model \eqref{H_skx_neel}.
-The ferromagnetic chain \eqref{H_CSL} yields a topological spin texture, the CSL.
+The spiral order is induced by the ferromagnetic superexchange interaction and the uniform DMI along the spin chain in the $x$ direction.
+The transverse magnetic field $h^z$ perpendicular to the DMI makes the ground state the chiral soliton lattice (CSL)~\cite{Kishine2015_csl}.
+This ferromagnetic chain exhibits the CSL phase if it is ferromagnetically coupled to proximate spin chains in a three-dimensional crystal~\cite{Togawa2016_csl}.
 The ML$_2$ chain is typically realized for $\mathrm{(M,L)=(Cu,O)}$.
-The electric field controls the ratio $D_\perp(E^z)/J_{\mathrm{R}}(E^z)$ and turns the ferromagnetic state into the CSL [Fig.~\ref{fig:TST_kitaev}~(d)]~\cite{togawa_csl,Kishine2015_csl,Togawa2016_csl}.
+The electric field controls the ratio $D_\perp(E^z)/J_{\mathrm{R}}(E^z)$ and turns the ferromagnetic state into the CSL [Fig.~\ref{fig:e_vs_h}~(b)]~\cite{togawa_csl,Kishine2015_csl,Togawa2016_csl}.